TheOmer77/omer-ui/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to ui.shadcn.com.
-We're happy to have you here.
+Thanks for your interest in contributing to Omer UI!
+I'm happy to have you here.

 Please take a moment to review this document before submitting your first pull request.
-We also strongly recommend that you check for open issues and pull requests to see if someone else is working on something similar.
+I also strongly recommend that you check for open issues and pull requests to see if someone else is working on something similar.

-If you need any help, feel free to reach out to [@shadcn](https://twitter.com/shadcn).

 ## About this repository

 This repository is a monorepo.

-- We use [pnpm](https://pnpm.io) and [`workspaces`](https://pnpm.io/workspaces) for development.
+- We use [PNPM](https://pnpm.io) and [PNPM workspaces](https://pnpm.io/workspaces) for development.
 - We use [Turborepo](https://turbo.build/repo) as our build system.
-- We use [changesets](https://github.com/changesets/changesets) for managing releases.

 ## Structure